fiedsch/contao-backup-script/README.md

 **Abandoned.
-See https://github.com/fiedsch/contao-4-backup-script (which, despite the name, is fpor Contao 5 also)!**
+See https://github.com/fiedsch/contao-4-backup-script (which, despite the name, is for Contao 5 also)!**

 # Contao Backup Skript